1971 Turkish military memorandum: Aftermath

 Ferit Melen, who made little impression, took over the premiership in April 1972, followed a year later by Naim Talu, whose main task was to lead the country to elections.
 (An important reassertion of civilian influence took place in March–April 1973, when Demirel and Ecevit, normally at odds, both rejected the generals' choice for president, instead having Fahri Korutürk elected to the post by the Assembly.)
 By summer 1973, the military-backed regime had achieved most of its political tasks.
 The constitution was amended so as to strengthen the state against civil society; special courts were in place to deal with all forms of dissent quickly and ruthlessly (these tried over 3,000 people before their abolition in 1976); the universities, their autonomy ended, had been made to curb the radicalism of students and faculty; radio, television, newspapers and the constitutional court were curtailed; the National Security Council was made more powerful; and, once the Workers' Party was dissolved in July 1971, the trade unions were pacified and left in an ideological vacuum.
 That May, Necmettin Erbakan's National Order Party had been shut down, which the government claimed showed its even-handedness in the anti-terror campaign, but he was not tried and allowed to resume his activities in October 1972; the National Action Party and the right-wing terrorists who worked under its aegis were left conspicuously alone.

 In October 1973, Ecevit, who had won control of the Republican People's Party from İnönü, won an upset victory.
 Nevertheless, the very same problems highlighted in the memorandum re-emerged.
 A fragmented party system and unstable governments held hostage by small right-wing parties contributed to political polarization.
-The economy deteriorated, the Grey Wolves escalated and intensified political terrorism as the 1970s progressed, and left-wing groups too carried out acts aimed at causing chaos and demoralization.
+The economy deteriorated, the Grey Wolves escalated and intensified political terrorism as the 1970s progressed, and left-wing groups too carried out acts aimed at causing chaos and demoralization (see Political violence in Turkey (1976–1980)).
 In 1980, seeking once again to restore order, the military carried out yet another coup.

+In 2013, a monument was unveiled near the site of the Ziverbey Villa in Kadıköy.
+It commemorates the victims who were tortured inside the building following the coup.